 - Russia resents the region’s push for integration with the European Union (EU) and the North Atlantic Treaty Organization (NATO), and it seeks to leverage persistent ethnic and religious fault lines to undermine those efforts.

 - Russia’s 2022 invasion of Ukraine has led some Balkan governments to distance themselves from Moscow, but progress on EU accession remains slow.

 The Balkans have been at the center of great-power competition for centuries.
 Russia has long played a leading role, supporting its Slavic and Orthodox Christian allies in Serbia and elsewhere in the region.
 The disintegration of Yugoslavia in the 1990s and the resulting conflicts placed the Balkans back at the forefront of European politics.

 Now, more than two decades after the Yugoslav wars, the political arrangements created to balance the claims of myriad ethnic and religious communities are becoming increasingly precarious.
-While much of the region seeks deeper integration with the European Union (EU) and the North Atlantic Treaty Organization (NATO), experts say Moscow is trying to leverage simmering tensions to block those efforts.
-However, President Vladimir Putin’s war in Ukraine could undermine Russia’s sway in the Balkans, they say, and Western countries should seize the opportunity to recommit to the region.
+While much of the region seeks deeper integration with the European Union (EU) and the North Atlantic Treaty Organization (NATO), Western analysts say Moscow is trying to leverage simmering tensions to block those efforts.
+However, Russian President Vladimir Putin’s war in Ukraine could undermine Russia’s sway in the Balkans, they say, and Western countries should seize the opportunity to recommit to the region.

 Could the Balkans become a geopolitical flash point?